-- Gateway: 172.30.0.1

-- Netmask: 255.255.0.0

-- Lease Time: 2 Hours
+Gateway: 172.30.0.1Netmask: 255.255.0.0Lease Time: 2 Hours

 This type of network would be ideal for demo purposes, portable applications, or small applications.
 However, it is recommended to use a dedicated enterprise router for applications that must support numerous clients.
 It is also important to note that without internet connectivity, some cloud-based functions will not be available.
-Please refer to our Network Configuration tech note for more information.
+Please refer to our Networking Configuration Guide for more information.